NULL

 Imagine if you didn't know how old Alice and Bob are, and then someone asks you if they are the same age (if their ages are equal).

-If you represented an unknown age with NULL
+If you represented an unknown age with NULL, and compared Alice's and Bob's ages (compare NULL with NULL),

-the result should also be NULL
+the result should also be NULL.

-(they are the same age) or FALSE
+If the result were either TRUE (they are the same age) or FALSE (they are not the same age),

 it would mean that a certain answer was made, which is impossible in this scenario.